unfinishedd/take-a-break-sensor/README.md

 * [Contact](#contact)

 ## General info
-The Take a Break Sensor is the sensor which brings taking a break to a whole nother level.
+The Take a Break Sensor is the bracelet which brings taking a break to a whole nother level.

 We created this project with the intent of solving a problem.
 The problem where workers behind their desks could not be able to work at their full potential because of them sitting behind their desks all day.

-The way we solved this problem is by using the radio feature within the micro:bit's to unite two micro:bit's together to form an connection. for a perfect amount of break time and for a more efficient work time.
+The way we solved this problem is by using the radio feature within the micro:bit's to unite the two micro:bit's together to form an connection.
+With that connection we made sure that the timing and such were for a perfect amount of break time and for a more efficient work time.

     -Provide general information about your project here.